dashpay/tenderdash/spec/abci++/api.md

   Tenderdash will not do this unless instructed by the application.
 - The application may want to verify each chunk, e.g. by attaching chunk hashes in `Snapshot.Metadata`` and/or incrementally verifying contents against AppHash.
-- When all chunks have been accepted, Tendermint will make an ABCI Info call to verify that LastBlockAppHash and LastBlockHeight matches the expected values, and record the AppVersion in the node state.
+- When all chunks have been accepted, Tenderdash will make an ABCI Info call to verify that LastBlockAppHash and LastBlockHeight matches the expected values, and record the AppVersion in the node state.
   It then switches to fast sync or consensus and joins the network.
 - If Tenderdash is unable to retrieve the next chunk after some time (e.g. because no suitable peers are available),